 The Citizens’ Academy Alumni Association consists of graduates from all Albany FBI Citizens’ Academy classes and is a valuable asset to the Community Outreach Program.
 The association acts as an ambassador for the FBI through outreach efforts and assists each new Citizens’ Academy class.
 Alumni members are provided updates by FBI personnel, participate in our annual Day at the Range, and are offered opportunities to tour our training facility in Quantico, Virginia.

 The Albany Division’s Community Engagement Councils (CECs) are compromised of community leaders with a keen interest in building partnerships, sharing cultural heritages, discussing hate and bias, reducing fear and stereotypes, and develop ideas for sharing information.
 Our councils meet quarterly in Albany, New York and Syracuse, New York.

 The Director’s Community Leadership Award was created in 1990 as a way for each field office to publicly recognize individuals or organizations that have made a tremendous difference in combating crime, drugs, terrorism, and violence in their communities.
 In Albany, we present an award annually to a deserving individual or organization in an official ceremony at our office.
 In addition to the local ceremony, recipients of this award are invited to meet with the Director of the FBI at a formal ceremony in Washington D.C.
-Our 2013 Director’s Community Leadership Award was presented to Marion Field.
+Our 2014 Director’s Community Leadership Award was presented to Shelly Z. Shapiro.